IgorMirsalikhov/TestTemplate/README.md

 # Problem 3

 ### Task Description
-Write a C program that converts a temperature given in degrees Fahrenheit to the Kelvin scale.
+Write a C function that converts a temperature given in degrees Fahrenheit to the Kelvin scale.
 The program should:
 - Accept an integer input representing the temperature in Fahrenheit.
 - Use a function to perform the conversion.
-- Display the temperature in Kelvin.

 ### Instructions:
 0. Go to `problem_3` folder and modify `p3.c` file.